 For example, keeping your pet away from the actual movers is a good suggestion.
 Often, if a pet sees familiar furniture or other items leaving your home, he or she may start to feel anxious.
-On the other hand, spending extra time with your pet while movers pick up your belongings may help your pet minimize stress on moving day.
-Best case scenario would be to remove your pet from the environment altogether.
-Additionally, you may want to consider boarding your pet at a local kennel or doggie day care center.
+On the other hand, spending extra time with your pet while movers pick up your belongings may help your pet minimize stress on a moving day.

 Protect Your Pet While Traveling

 If you are traveling to your new home by car, we suggest you keep your pet crated while you're driving.
 You'll be glad you did.
 It is unsafe for your pet to roam free in your car.
 This is especially true when you are going to be on the road for several hours.
 Conversely, if you keep your pet in a crate, you'll help them remain safe for the duration of your journey & the familiarity of the crate may calm them.